Setting up calls

 Because of mobile browser limitations and the CPU required by video calls, users on older laptops and mobile devices will begin to have a poor call experience much sooner than those on new devices.
 For this reason, we have some strong recommendations.

 We recommend showing no more than 10-12 cameras in the UI.
+For mobile interfaces, you may want to limit this to as few as two or three videos at a time.

 - A Daily client needs about 75 kb/s downstream connection per participant that is sending video during a call.
 In a 10-participant meeting, you need about 750kb/s downstream connection — in a 20-participant meeting you need about 1500kb/s.